NBA 2K1: Cover

 The cover athlete was featured as Allen Iverson of the Philadelphia 76ers until the release of ESPN NBA 2K5.

 Reception

 The game received "universal acclaim" according to video game review aggregator Metacritic.
 Rob Smolka of NextGen said that the game was "Highly recommended, but frankly, we were expecting a lot more based on the improvement of NFL 2K1 over NFL 2K."
 In Japan, where the game was ported for release on March 29, 2001, Famitsu gave it 30 out of 40.

+Uncle Dust of GamePro said in one review, "With a deeper array of options, sharper graphics, and better A.I., NBA 2K1 is a solid improvement to an already great game; add the option of online play, and you have yourself a tough game to beat—on any system."
+In another GamePro review, Kilo Watt said, "The game is not perfect, but at the end of the day it's still a very satisfying experience.
+The franchise mode is fantastic, and the inclusion of the all-time greats, special uniforms, and street courts really pushes NBA 2K1 into primetime territory.
+The online play has its own nuances that just have to be accepted, but the fact that it works as well as it does is pretty impressive.
+The DC hoop crown looks to be firmly in the hands of Sega Sports right now."

-The game was a runner-up for GameSpots annual "Best Multiplayer Game" and "Best Sports Game (Traditional)" awards among console games, which went to Quake III Arena and NFL 2K1, respectively.
+The game was a runner-up for the "Best Multiplayer Game" and "Best Sports Game (Traditional)" awards at GameSpot's Best and Worst of 2000 Awards, which went to Quake III Arena and NFL 2K1, respectively.

 Game Informer ranked it at 95 on its top 100 video games of all-time list.
 The staff praised the developers for maintaining the quality gameplay of its predecessor while adding online, new settings, and a Franchise mode.

+According to PC Data, NBA 2K1 sold 500,000 units in 2000.